-‘Sick building syndrome’ is an expression which was coined to define a situation where a place of work has been found to cause various ailments and illnesses characterised by headaches, Respiratory Problems and Skin Irritations.
+The symptoms of sick building sydrome are characterised by headaches, Respiratory Problems and Skin Irritations.
 It is thought to be caused by indoor pollutants, micro-organisms or inadequate ventilation.
 The ‘syndrome’ tends to be associated more with office blocks as opposed to factories.

 Building occupants are known to complain of:

-- Eye, nose or throat irritation
+- Eye, nose or throat irritation.

-- Dry cough
+- Dry cough.

-- Dry or itchy skin
+- Dry or itchy skin.

-- Dizziness and nausea
+- Dizziness and nausea.

-- Sensitivity to odours
+- Sensitivity to odours.

-- Indoor air pollution
+- Indoor air pollution.

-- Artificial fragrance
+- Artificial fragrance.

-- Poor heating or ventilation
+- Poor heating or ventilation.

-- Bad acoustics
+- Bad acoustics.

-- Poor ergonomics
+- Poor ergonomics.

-- Chemical or biological contamination
+- Chemical or biological contamination.

 Solutions to ‘sick building syndrome’ usually include a combination of the following measures:

-- If the pollutant source is easily identified, removal or modification is required
+- If the pollutant source is easily identified, removal or modification is required.

 - Heating, air conditioning and ventilation systems should be kept clean and regularly maintained.
-They should also be replaced or modified if other environmental issues come into play
+They should also be replaced or modified if other environmental issues come into play.

 - Smoking should be banned or, at the very least, restricted to a place well away from those who do not wish to be affected by cigarette fumes.

-- Try to ensure access to natural sunlight and opening windows for ventilation can also help giving the occupants a feeling of ‘control’ over their internal environment
+- Try to ensure access to natural sunlight and opening windows for ventilation can also help giving the occupants a feeling of ‘control’ over their internal environment.

-- Regular cleaning of soft furnishings to avoid the built up of dust and dust mites
+- Regular cleaning of soft furnishings to avoid the built up of dust and dust mites.

 - Wherever possible sources of pollution should be eliminated or relocated to a place where there are fewer people.
-For example, the removal of gas heaters or photocopiers from busy work areas
+For example, the removal of gas heaters or photocopiers from busy work areas.

-- Canteens or kitchens should be kept clean with food and drink remains regularly disposed of
+- Canteens or kitchens should be kept clean with food and drink remains regularly disposed of.

 Of course, there are some sceptics who debunk the existence of ‘sick building syndrome’.
 Nevertheless, basic hygiene and cleanliness seems to be at the root of eliminating most of the triggers for those who complain about it.